 - Importance – Engaging with potential customers at the “Interest” stage is absolutely vital for any brand looking to gain as many customers as possible.
 This stage is when you can make or break the trust that is slowly building in a potential customer.
 So, be sure to follow the suggestions mentioned above.

-Pro tip 7: Go on and build your interactive quiz or calculator here, and see your e-commerce sales slowly go through the roof!
+Pro tip 7: Go and build your interactive quiz or calculator uild your very own survey or po, and see your e-commerce sales slowly go through the roof!

 Any potential customer or lead at this stage has narrowed down their choices.
 This means, your brand probably is in their top-5.
 What you need to do is, bump yourself up those 4 spots in their list.

 - Action to Take – Show your potential customers how you are better than your competition!
 Do so by embedding pop-up coupons, sharing discounts, and guaranteeing better customer service.

 - Importance – This stage helps develop the trust you need to finally convert your prospects.
 Moreover, you can also gain authentic leads by sharing interactive content in emails or newsletters at this stage.